Banca Ifis Logo

 Employee well-being

-We strive to develop training plans based on the concept of continuous learning and dynamically managing skills.
+We are committed to developing training plans based on continuous learning and dynamic skills management.

 Diversity and inclusion

-We value diversity and foster a fair and equitable work environment through our Code of Ethics and initiatives to promote an inclusive culture.
+We value diversity and foster a fair and equitable working environment through our Code of Ethics and initiatives to promote an inclusive culture.

 Training